Asia: understanding the value of BIM

 When a new way of working is promoted, some businesses will actively embrace it while others will try to ignore it for as long as possible.
 For this reason, it is imperative that Asian organisations see the benefits of BIM so that they actively want to engage in it.
 Without that clear reward, the commitment required is unlikely to materialise.

-“We’ve been successful in building our BIM service offerings and clients are seeing the benefits of using this management system.
+Major clients in infrastructure, hi-tech and manufacturing are all seeing the benefits of adopting BIM.
 The cross-management and cross-exchange of information that BIM offers is well worth the time and financial investment it demands.
 Seeing the Return on Investment (ROI) of anything new can be a bit of a challenge.
-Believe me, this pays off.”

 All of the stakeholders involved in the project need to fully understand their function.
 The BIM approach creates a structure that makes that a reality.”